5 Ways To Get Out Of A Cooking Rut (and a Recipe for Hungarian Goulash with Peas and Carrots)

 I called out for help a few weeks ago.
 I had a little heart-to-heart with my husband and told him how completely and utterly bored I was with coming up with ideas of what to cook for dinner.
 I know it’s hard to imagine someone who loves food being tired of thinking about food, but hey, these things do happen.
 Meal planning burnout is a serious thing.
 So you know what my sweet husband did?
 On a morning where he left for work before I was up, I found a cookbook on the kitchen counter with a note sticking out of it that said – “Make it happen!
 Blog it!”

-And that’s when this goulash happened.
+And that’s when this Hungarian Goulash with Peas and Carrots happened.
 It was even rainy and dreary on the day that I planned on making it so that I would feel better about making a meal like this in the middle of summer (now that is what I call real teamwork).